huggingface/blog/fellowship.md

 </div>

-The 🤗 Fellowship is a network of exceptional people from different backgrounds who contribute to the open source ecosystem of Machine Learning 🚀.
-Our goal is to empower the key contributors and enable them to scale their impact while inspiring others to contribute as well.
+The Fellowship is a network of exceptional people from different backgrounds who contribute to the Machine Learning open-source ecosystem 🚀.
+The goal of the program is to empower key contributors to enable them to scale their impact while inspiring others to contribute as well.

 ## How the Fellowship works 🙌🏻

 This is Hugging Face supporting the amazing work of contributors!
 Being a Fellow works differently for everyone.
 The key question here is:

-❓ **What would you need to be more impactful?
-How can we support you so you can do that project you have always wanted to do?**
+❓ **What would contributors need to have more impact?
+How can Hugging Face support them so they can do that project they have always wanted to do?**

 Fellows of all backgrounds are welcome!
 The progress of Machine Learning depends on grassroots contributions.
-Each person has a unique set of knowledge that can be used to democratize our field in a variety of ways.
+Each person has a unique set of skills and knowledge that can be used to democratize the field in a variety of ways.
 Each Fellow achieves impact differently and that is perfect 🌈.
-We will support you to continue creating and sharing the way you find the best 🤗.
+Hugging Face supports them to continue creating and sharing the way that fits their needs the best.

 ## What are the benefits of being part of the Fellowship? 🤩

 The benefits will be based on the interests of each individual.
-Some examples of how we can support you:
+Some examples of how Hugging Face supports Fellows:

-💾 Computing and Resources 😏
+💾 Computing and resources

-🎎 Network of expert peers with whom fellows can collaborate.

-🧑🏻‍💻 Exclusive workshops and support from the Hugging Face team!

-🤗 Direct contact with the HF team, including insight into the latest projects, features, and more!

-🎁 Exclusive merchandise and assets.
+🎁 Merchandise and assets.

 ✨ Official recognition from Hugging Face.

-## Do you want to be a Fellow?
+## How to become a Fellow

 Fellows are currently nominated by members of the Hugging Face team or by another Fellow.
-Applications will soon be open.
-How can you get noticed?
-The main criterion is that you have contributed to the democratization of open-source machine learning.
+How can prospects get noticed?
+The main criterion is that they have contributed to the democratization of open source Machine Learning.

 How?
-In the ways that you prefer.
-Here are some examples of our first Fellows:
+In the ways that they prefer.
+Here are some examples of the first Fellows:

-- **María Grandury** - She created the [largest Spanish-speaking NLP community](https://somosnlp.org/) and organized a Hackathon that achieved more than 20 models that advanced the SOTA for Spanish. 👩🏼‍🎤
+- **María Grandury** - Created the [largest Spanish-speaking NLP community](https://somosnlp.org/) and organized a Hackathon that achieved 23 Spaces, 23 datasets, and 33 models that advanced the SOTA for Spanish ([see the Organization](https://huggingface.co/hackathon-pln-es) in the Hub). 👩🏼‍🎤
-- **Manuel Romero** - He contributed [over 300 models](https://huggingface.co/mrm8488) to the Hugging Face Hub.
-He has trained multiple SOTA models in Spanish and has contributed to many different efforts. 🤴🏻
+- **Manuel Romero** - Contributed [over 300 models](https://huggingface.co/mrm8488) to the Hugging Face Hub.
+He has trained multiple SOTA models in Spanish. 🤴🏻
-- **Aritra Roy Gosthipathy**: Contributed new architectures for TensorFlow in the transformers library, improved Keras tooling, and helped in the creation of the Keras working group. 🦹🏻
+- **Aritra Roy Gosthipathy**: Contributed new architectures for TensorFlow to the Transformers library, improved Keras tooling, and helped create the Keras working group (for example, see his [Vision Transformers tutorial](https://twitter.com/RisingSayak/status/1515918406171914240)). 🦹🏻
 - **Vaibhav Srivastav** - Advocacy in the field of speech.
-He has led the ML4Audio working group, paper discussion sessions, and contributed to setting up Discord. 🦹🏻
+He has led the [ML4Audio working group](https://github.com/Vaibhavs10/ml-with-audio) ([see the recordings](https://www.youtube.com/playlist?list=PLo2EIpI_JMQtOQK_B4G97yn1QWZ4Xi4Tu)) and paper discussion sessions. 🦹🏻
-- **Bram Vanroy** - Helped many contributors and the Hugging Face team early on both GitHub and the forum 🦸🏼
+- **Bram Vanroy** - Helped many contributors and the Hugging Face team from the beginning.
+He has [issues](https://github.com/huggingface/transformers/issues/1332) and merged [pull requests](https://github.com/huggingface/transformers/pull/1346) in the Transformers library since September 2019. 🦸🏼
-- **Christopher Akiki** - Helped the Hugging Face team on many fronts, contributed to sprints, organized workshops! 🦹🏻‍♀️
+- **Christopher Akiki** - Contributed to sprints, workshops, [Big Science](https://t.co/oIRne5fZYb), and cool demos!
+Check out some of his recent projects like his [TF-coder](https://t.co/NtTmO6ngHP) and the [income stats explorer](https://t.co/dNMO7lHAIR).  🦹🏻‍♀️
-- **Ceyda Çınarel** - Contributed to many Hugging Face models in various sprints! 👸🏻
+- **Ceyda Çınarel** - Contributed to many successful Hugging Face and Spaces models in various sprints.
+Check out her [ButterflyGAN Space](https://huggingface.co/spaces/huggan/butterfly-gan) or [search for reaction GIFs with CLIP](https://huggingface.co/spaces/flax-community/clip-reply-demo). 👸🏻

 Additionally, there are strategic areas where Hugging Face is looking for open source contributions.
 These areas will be added and updated frequently on the [one-pager of the Fellowship](https://huggingface2.notion.site/Hugging-Fellows-One-Pager-fa1c8878a7a14945b7e0dda2d1e34f36).
-Do not hesitate to send a direct message to [Merve Noyan](https://twitter.com/mervenoyann) or (Omar Espejel)(https://twitter.com/espejelomar) if you wish to undertake a project in these areas or be considered as a Fellow.
+Prospects should not hesitate to write in the #looking-for-collaborators channel in the [Hugging Face Discord](hf.co/join/discord) if they want to undertake a project in these areas, support or be considered as a Fellow.
+Additionally, refer to the **Where and how can I contribute?** question below.

-We are actively working to build a culture that values ​​diversity, equity, and inclusion.
-We are intentionally building a community where people feel respected and supported, regardless of who they are or where they come from.
-We believe this is critical to building the future of open Machine Learning.
-The Fellowship will not discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, or disability status.
+Hugging Face is actively working to build a culture that values ​​diversity, equity, and inclusion.
+Hugging Face intentionally creates a community where people feel respected and supported, regardless of who they are or where they come from.
+This is critical to building the future of open Machine Learning.
+The Fellowship will not discriminate based on race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, or disability status.

 ## Frequently Asked Questions

-* **I'm starting to contribute.
-Can I be a fellow?**<br>Preferably people with more contributions are accepted as Fellows.
-That said, the program is flexible and we might consider it especially if you have the potential to contribute on strategic fronts.
+* **I am just starting to contribute.
+Can I be a fellow?**

+Fellows are nominated based on their open source and community contributions.
+If you want to participate in the Fellowship, the best way to start is to begin contributing!

+* **Where and how can I contribute?**

+It depends on your interests.
+That said, here are some specific projects to continue the democratization of Machine Learning that are currently open:
+- Share Computer Vision models to the Hub.
+They do not need to be transformer based.
+- Creation of tutorials and projects using different libraries integrated within Hub.
+For example, Stable-Baselines 3, fastai or Keras.
+The integration of a new library with the Hub is also valuable.
+- Organize local sprints to promote open source Machine Learning in different languages ​​or niches.
+For example, the Hackathon Somos PNL focused on Spanish speakers.
+The HugGAN sprint focused on a particular niche in Machine Learning.
+- Translation of the [Hugging Face Course](https://github.com/huggingface/course#-languages-and-translations), the [Transformers documentation](https://github.com/huggingface/transformers/blob/main/docs/TRANSLATING.md) or the [Educational Toolkit](https://github.com/huggingface/education-toolkit/blob/main/TRANSLATING.md).
+- [Doc with specific projects](https://docs.google.com/document/d/11mh36a4fgBlj8sh3_KoP2TckuPcnD-_S_UAtsEWgs50/edit) where contributions would be valuable.
+The doc will be frequently updated with new projects.

+Please share in the #looking-for-contributors channel on the [Hugging Face Discord](hf.co/join/discord) if you want to work on a particular project.

-* **Will I be an employee of Hugging Face?**<br>No, the Fellowship does not mean you are an employee of Hugging Face.
+* **Will I be an employee of Hugging Face?**

+No, the Fellowship does not mean you are an employee of Hugging Face.
 However, feel free to mention in any forum, including LinkedIn, that you are a Hugging Face Fellow.
-Hugging Face is growing and this *could* be a good path for a bigger relationship in the future 😎.
+Hugging Face is growing and this could be a good path for a bigger relationship in the future 😎.
+Check the [Hugging Face job board](hf.co/jobs) for updated opportunities.

-* **Will I receive benefits during the Fellowship?**<br>Yes, the benefits will depend on the particular needs and projects that each Fellow wants to undertake.
+* **Will I receive benefits during the Fellowship?**

+Yes, the benefits will depend on the particular needs and projects that each Fellow wants to undertake.

-* **How ​​can I contribute?**<br>In whatever way you think will have the greatest impact on the mission of democratizing good machine learning.
+* **How ​​can I contribute?**

+In whatever way you think will have the greatest impact on the mission of democratizing good Machine Learning.
 In addition, we will constantly add strategic areas of contribution in the [Fellowship's one-pager](https://huggingface2.notion.site/Hugging-Fellows-One-Pager-fa1c8878a7a14945b7e0dda2d1e34f36).

-* **Is there a deadline?**<br>No. Admission to the program is ongoing and contingent on the nomination of a current Fellow or member of the Hugging Face team.
+* **Is there a deadline?**

+No. Admission to the program is ongoing and contingent on the nomination of a current Fellow or member of the Hugging Face team.
 Please note that being nominated may not be enough to be admitted as a Fellow.